Environmental Services Associate

 Beth Israel Deaconess Medical Center

-JOB DESCRIPTIONDEPARTMENT DESCRIPTION: Our hospital s appearance is our first opportunity to make an impression on patients and visitors.
+JOB DESCRIPTIONDEPARTMENT DESCRIPTION: Please note that this is a per diem position.
+Our hospital s appearance is our first opportunity to make an impression on patients and visitors.
 We help BIDMC and our patients by providing a clean and healthy environment in which to heal.
 Hospital Environmental Services is about more than just cleanliness.
 From patient satisfaction programs to improve HCAHPS scores to efficient patient throughput solutions speeding discharges and maximizing revenues, our environmental services team is focused on the top challenges that we face: * Ensuring consistently high levels of cleanliness * Raising patient and staff satisfaction * Employing environmentally conscious cleaning practices * Preventing hospital-acquired infections * Raising HCAHPS scores We provide cleaning services including routine cleaning and special project work.
 Our goal is to create an inviting and professional environment, consistently exceeding regulatory standards and patient/staff expectations through our responsive EVS team and our highly efficient processes.

 JOB LOCATION: Boston, MA